The 2026 Guide to Implementing a Continuous Feedback System at Scale

 Phase 1: Audit Your Readiness and Psychological Safety

 Before you launch a new tool, you must understand the existing soil.
-A 'Feedback Audit' helps you identify if your current culture is rooted in fear or growth.
+A feedback audit helps you identify if your current culture is rooted in fear or growth.

 • Audit the last six months of appraisal data to identify recurring bias patterns.